Crime of solidarity

 It refers to the process when people help refugees and migrants and these actions are criminalised by European courts.
 There are a range of laws that criminalise these actions, such as laws against facilitation of entry (smuggling) and stay, anti-terror and anti-organised crime laws, anti-protest laws, endangering maritime and airport security, driving an unsafe vessel, espionage, criminal association and membership of a criminal association or network.
 It affects largely civil society organisations and individuals such as refugee activists, health workers and boat captains as well as refugees trying to help other people migrating.

 Origin and application

-Initially these laws used to criminalise these acts were aimed at opposing traffickers, however they are now being used against activists or politicians who have a public stance in favour of refugees and asylum seekers, as well as those who protest against deportations by air and those who try to help migrants stuck at sea.
+Initially the laws used to criminalise these acts targeted traffickers, however they are now being used against activists or politicians who militate in favour of refugees and asylum seekers, as well as those who protest against deportations by air and those who try to help migrants stuck at sea.

 Intimidation, prosecution and convictions of activists and the general public trying to help refugees and asylum seekers has triggered a collective movement, coined "crime de solidarité" or a crime of solidarity, referring to these acts providing aide to refugees and asylum seekers.